Become a Senior Corps volunteer through the Foster Grandparents Program and help students love learning.

 Overview

 All you need to join is the ability to give the kind of comfort and love that sets a child on the path toward a successful future.
-If you're 55 or older and want to share your experience and compassion, you have what it takes to be a Foster Grandparent.
+If you're 55 or better and want to share your experience and compassion, you have what it takes to be a Foster Grandparent.

 FOSTER GRANDPARENTS INFORMATION FLYER